Cannabis in Brunei

 Cannabis in Brunei is illegal and can be punishable by caning or the death penalty.
 Brunei Darussalam's legislation is controlled by its sultan and is based on the country's Sharia-Islamic beliefs.
 In accordance with these laws, Brunei native, Lam Ming Hwa, received the death sentence in 2004 and a Malaysian native, Muhammad Mustaqim Mustofa bin Abdullah, was sentenced to death in 2017.

-Cannabis (also known as marijuana, ganja, pot, grass, hashish, weed) is the second most prominent drug in Brunei, behind methamphetamine.
+Cannabis (also known as marijuana, ganja, pot, grass, hashish, and weed) is the second most prominent drug in Brunei, behind methamphetamine.
 The United Nation Office on Drugs and Crime has reported a downward trend of cannabis usage in 2017-2018, after Brunei experienced an increased usage in 2013-2016.
 In response to the incidence of drug-abuse in Brunei, the Brunei's Narcotics Control Bureau (NCB) has created multiple divisions to aid in drug prevention and rehabilitation.

 Brunei's Sultan, the Malay Islamic Monarchy, and drugs

 Post-independence in 1984, Brunei Darussalam's has existed as an Islamic state.
 Following the pillars of the Malay Islamic Monarchy (MIB), Brunei has aligned the country's legislation and beliefs in accordance with its Malaysian culture, Islam, and the sultanate.

 There is an ongoing debate in Islam regarding whether cannabis is halal.
 The Quran does not explicitly ban the use of cannabis, however it bans praying while intoxicated.

 Brunei's Sultan, Sultan Haji Hassanal Bolkiah Mu'izzaddin Waddaulah, contains the authority and responsibility of constructing the country's law to maintain Islamic morals within Brunei.
 Brunei's laws ban the use of cannabis, along with other narcotics.